telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 Both scripts accept startup parameters, defining the installation directory and path to the produced .zip file, so they would work even without modification for most common migration scenarios.

 ## Storage assets upgrade mechanism
-The migration tool can perform a selective upgrade using a rule set defined in external JSON file.
+The migration tool can perform a selective migration using a rule set defined in external JSON file.
 This is useful in continuous deployment scenarios, where the target database must be regularly updated without affecting its current assets.
 This migration mode is determined by an additional *config* parameter of the **migrate.exe** utility and looks like this:

 *migrate.exe type=file,connection="C:\Report Server Source\Data" type=file,connection="C:\Report Server Deployed\Data" config=config.json*